TannerHollaway/ReplacingHomeRouterWithOPNsense/README.md

 ISP Modem → Existing Router → Optiplex WAN (re0) → Optiplex LAN (igb0) → TL-SG108E Switch → EAP225 AP → Wireless devices
 ```

-This is a **double NAT** setup.
+This is a **double NAT** setup which is later changed to single nat.
 The existing router handles the ISP connection and provides internet to OPNsense via DHCP on the WAN port.
 OPNsense manages all internal routing, DHCP, DNS, and firewall rules.
 Client devices never interact directly with the existing router.

 **Double NAT trade-off:** Port forwarding from the internet requires configuration on both the existing router and OPNsense.
 This is acceptable for a home lab focused on internal segmentation and Active Directory.
+HOWEVER in any other case it is unacceptable and is changed later in the lab.

 ---